gracelang/language/website/tutorial/variables/objects.md

 }
 ```
-Notice that we have changed the name of the field to `myName', and declared
+Notice that we have changed the name of the field to `myName`, and declared
 a method that will return its value.
 The method `name` is visible from outside the object, while `myName` is visible
 only inside the object.